FAQ - PRO

 There is also an option to use the legacy Kegtron iOS/Android app.
 To do so you must first enable Bluetooth on all of your keg monitors via the Cloud Dashboard.
 Once Bluetooth is enabled you will be able to see limited keg data on the Kegtron app but you must be within Bluetooth wireless range to do so.
 This is can be useful for mobile applications where WiFi is not available.
 At this time the native app operates in read-only mode: any configuration changes must be performed via the Cloud Dashboard or API.

-You may encounter an incompatibility with Chrome or Edge browsers when using the Add Device routine.
-Please try either of the following options:
+You may encounter an incompatibility with some browsers when using the Add Device routine.
+Please try any of following options:

 NOTE: The steps above apply to just the Add Device routine.
-Once you’ve successfully added your device(s) you can use Chrome, Edge or any other browser for normal Cloud Dashboard operations.
+Once you’ve successfully added your device(s) you can use any browser for normal Cloud Dashboard operations.